ease-lab/1Update/README.md

 # 1-Update Protocol

-*1-Update* is a new cache coherence protocol ...
+*1-Update* is a new cache coherence protocol that is based on traditional invalidate protocols and also adopts the advantages of updating protocols.
+It tracks the number of writes to a shared block, and sends at most one update to the reader cores after the observed number of writes.
 A brief description follows and more details can be found in the [PACT'21](http://pact21.snu.ac.kr/) paper.

 This is the publicly available artifact repository supporting *1-Update*, which contains the formal protocol specification.
 The specification is written in TLA+ and can be used to verify 1-Update's correctness via model-checking.